 These tug toys are a good way to keep dogs entertained AND they’re made from recycled t-shirts.
-If you’re anything like me, you have probably accumulated quite the stack of t-shirts over the years.
+If you’re anything like me, you have probably accumulated quite a stack of t-shirts over the years.
 Many are from some promotional events where I was the first in line for a free shirt.
 Others I loved so much that I wore them until they were full of holes (rest in peace).
 So I’ve decided; why not put them to better use?
 Today’s the perfect day to do so!

-How to Make Eco-Friendly Tug Toys:
+How to Make Eco-Friendly Tug Toys

 First, I collected some of my old shirts.
 I made sure to get a variety of colors so that I could make each toy cute and colorful.